 Talk about why you give as a family.
 Talk about how much you have, how blessed you are, and why giving is important.
 Keep it simple and non-lecturing.
 "We give because we have money and can help people and do good things with that money."
 "We give because we want that child to have a great holiday gift just like you want a great one."
 "We go there and give our time and conversation because he is lonely."
 "We give because we are called to be generous people."

 Here are more ways you can help your children with a gratitude attitude:

-Turns out, the benefits of cultivating an attitude of gratitude are many for adults and for children and goes beyond just being nice.
+Turns out, the benefits of cultivating gratitude are many for adults and children and go beyond just being nice.

 Children benefit too!
-Their academic performance is enhanced; they are more involved in extracurricular activities; they have more positive emotions, and feel more satisfied with school and life.
+Their academic performance is enhanced; they are more involved in extracurricular activities; they have more positive emotions and feel more satisfied with school and life.
 There is less anxiety and depression.
-Their moods and their mental health benefit.
-Check these articles to learn more of why the attitude and practice of gratitude are so beneficial and important:
+Their moods and their mental health benefits.
+Check these articles to learn more about why the attitude and practice of gratitude are so beneficial and important: